Entrepreneurship (ENT)

 This class is a practicum in which the student will prepare a written business plan for an actual venture, business or nonprofit, which he/she plans to implement in the future.
 It will be very helpful if the student enters the course with the idea for this venture.
 Typed drafts of the plan and oral presentations of various sections will be submitted and presented during the course.
 Individuals from the business and/or nonprofit sectors will be involved in providing constructive criticism throughout the process.

-The initial modules of the course explore the nature of innovation--its drivers, patterns and impacts on society and organizations of all sizes and missions.
-A core aim is delivering tools for recognizing breakthrough-level innovation opportunities and then practicing their use by inventing needed solutions.
-Subsequent modules focus on the use of these tools and processes in a larger organizational context where selecting the best innovation target is critical, and where stagnation and inertia tend to pull the firm away from the leading edge over time.
-The goals of the course include demonstrated skills needed for creating and implementing sustained, innovation-driven growth in corporate settings.
+Corporate Innovation Capstone explores advanced topics that focus on creating and implementing sustained, innovation-driven growth in corporate settings.
+A core aim is providing students with tools for recognizing breakthrough-level innovation opportunities and then practicing their use by inventing needed solutions.
+Additional modules focus on the use of these tools and processes in a larger organizational context where selecting and developing the best innovation target is critical.

 Business based on patentable technologies display different business models and characteristics from those of non-technical, mainstream businesses.
 Understanding these distinctions is critical to technology commercialization.
 Technology Entrepreneurship examines the entire technology commercialization process, from concept to market.
 It is intended to provide students in business, engineering, and the sciences with the knowledge needed to participate effectively in the processes required for the successful introduction of new technology products in the marketplace.